Heya! Welcome To LBB

 Chick Chocolate

-A tiny shop so popular that it’s almost a tourist attraction now!
-Chick Chocolate is as close as humanity will get to a time machine — around seven decades old (since 1942), people flock to this historical and nostalgic cafe for their iconic fruit cream, softies, drinks like cranberry ginger fizz and the ice tea, chocolates and chocolate desserts, and their wood fired pizzas.
-An old school cafe, their humble decor is also noteworthy, with yellow hued walls, music memorabilia and movie posters.
+A tiny shop so popular that it has now become one of the best tourist attractions in Mussoorie!
+Chick Chocolate is as close as humanity will get to a time machine — around seven decades old (since 1942).
+People flock to this historical and nostalgic café for their iconic fruit cream, softies, drinks like cranberry ginger fizz and iced tea, chocolates and chocolate desserts, and their wood-fired pizzas.
+An old-school café, its humble décor is also noteworthy, with yellow-hued walls, music memorabilia, and movie posters.
 Even chef Anahita Dhondy has raved about this cute Mussoorie shop.

 Little Llama

-Make sure you take out a couple hours from your itinerary to visit this wonderful cafe, for you might just have to wait to find a table at this crowd-favourite spot.
-After all, who doesn’t like delicious food with some of the best hillside views?
-As soon as you step into this super cute, three storeyed cafe with wooden interiors, you will be welcomed by the whiff of fresh bakes and food that will make you drool.
-Baked goodies, momos, burgers, ramen, sushi, coffee, pizza, pasta, hot chocolate, shakes, mezze platters — you name it and you will get it here, and all of it will be so good that you won’t be able to have enough of it.
-You can click pretty pictures for your Instagram on the rooftop or a windowside seat.
-The reason that it’s so crowded all the time might just be that no one who comes here wants to leave!
+Make sure you set aside a couple of hours from your itinerary to visit this wonderful café, as you might just have to wait to find a table at this crowd-favourite spot.
+After all, who doesn’t love delicious food with some of the best hillside views?
+As soon as you step into this super cute, three-storey café with wooden interiors, you’ll be greeted by the whiff of fresh bakes and food that will make you drool.
+Baked goodies, momos, burgers, ramen, sushi, coffee, pizza, pasta, hot chocolate, shakes, mezze platters — you name it, and you’ll find it here, and all of it will be so good that you won’t be able to get enough of it.
+You can take pretty pictures for your Instagram on the rooftop or from a window-side seat.
+The reason it’s always so crowded might just be that no one who comes here ever wants to leave!

 Kalsang Friends Corner

-When you’re visiting a hill station, and the sun is setting, the wind is cold and the weather is chilly, that’s when you will most appreciate a piping hot plate of momos and a hot bowl of soup the most.
-That’s also when you should visit this famous pan-Asian restaurant on Mussoorie mall road, called the Kalsang Friends Corner.
-Very true to its name, the place is always buzzing with hoards of friend groups, all enjoying the variety of Tibetan, Korean, Chinese, and Thai delicacies presented to them.
-Even though there are a lot of tables (and floors), you might have to wait a little while to get a table during peak season.
-The place is almost always filled with a happy chatter of people, devouring their spicy and delectable fare.
+When you're visiting a hill station and the sun is setting, the wind is cold, and the weather is chilly, that's when you'll most appreciate a piping hot plate of momos and a hot bowl of soup.
+That's also when you should visit this famous pan-Asian restaurant on Mussoorie Mall Road, called Kalsang Friends Corner.
+True to its name, the place is always buzzing with groups of friends, all enjoying a variety of Tibetan, Korean, Chinese, and Thai delicacies.
+Even though there are plenty of tables (and floors), you might have to wait a little while to get a seat during peak season.
+The place is almost always filled with the happy chatter of people devouring their spicy and delectable fare.

 Landour Bakehouse